 The employment contract between Vopak and Mr De Kreij is not in accordance with this provision.
 In the event of his dismissal, Mr De Kreij will be contractually entitled to at least two years' salary.

 Such severance pay may also become due if Mr De Kreij cannot reasonably be asked to fulfill his duties as a result of changes in circumstances, for example if a public bid is made.
 The contract was concluded before the Code came into effect and existing rights may not be impaired.
-On 15 November 2016, it was announced that Mr De Kreij has informed the Supervisory Board that he has decided to step down as per 1 February 2018.
-This deviation is therefore of a temporary nature.
+On 15 November 2016, it was announced that Mr De Kreij has informed the Supervisory Board that he has decided to step down as per a temporary nature.
 Vopak has several regulations in place governing the performance of its various bodies and ensuring implementation of the rules applicable within Vopak.
-These regulations have been amended in line with the Code, recent legislative amendments and decisions made by the Executive Board and the Supervisory Board.
-The regulations can be found in the Corporate Governance section of the Vopak website.
+These regulations have been amended in line with the Code, recent legislative amendments and decisions made by the Executive Board and the Supervisory

+Board.
+The regulations can be found in the Corporate